NatashaRodic/NatashaRodic/README.md

 #### 👋 Hello there!
 #### I'm Natasha, a Boston-based software engineer.
 I have developed several websites and a game using JavaScript, React.js, HTML, and CSS.
-Currently, I am delving deeper into backend development with Node.js, Express.js, MongoDB, and Mongoose
+Currently, I am delving deeper into backend development with Node.js, Express.js, Python, Django, MongoDB, and Mongoose
 <br/>

 ----------------------